Homo Sum Positive Psychology Interventions (Part Three).

 Meditation Techniques

-Second, be compassionate to yourself.
-Inevitably, other thoughts, sensations or feelings will intrude, and as soon as you notice them, you will no longer focus on your meditation.
-You shouldn’t be critical of yourself; just return to your meditation and gently bring your attention back to its subject.
+Second, be kind to yourself.
+Other thoughts or feelings will come up, and when you notice them, your focus will shift.
+Don’t be hard on yourself; just gently bring your attention back to your meditation.

 Meditation Posture

-You don’t have to be in a specific position to meditate, but sitting up straight is probably the best posture for meditation when you can.
-Sit up (not rigidly nor loosely slouching) with your feet flat on the floor (if you’re sitting on a chair); otherwise, sit cross-legged on the floor (you may need to use a small cushion under your bottom for comfort).
+You don’t need a special position to meditate, but sitting up straight usually works best.
+Sit with your feet flat on the floor if you’re in a chair, or cross-legged on the floor with a cushion if that’s more comfortable.

-Moreover, paying more attention to the present and the task at hand can improve our performance, create flow and boost our mental well-being.
-Mindfulness meditation has been linked to increased positive feelings, greater empathy, mental agility, deeper appreciation, better relationships, more hope, enhanced vitality and improved well-being.
-Over the past two decades, research broadly supports the claims that mindfulness meditations promote physical and mental health, reduce stress and enhance cognitive performance (Eberth & Sedlmeier, 2012 – Tang, Holzel & Posner, 2015).
+Focusing on the present and what you are doing can help you perform better, feel more engaged, and improve your mental well-being.
+Mindfulness meditation has been shown to increase positive feelings, empathy, mental flexibility, appreciation, better relationships, hope, energy, and overall well-being.
+Research over the last twenty years supports the claim that mindfulness meditation improves physical and mental health, lowers stress, and enhances cognitive functioning (Eberth & Sedlmeier, 2012; Tang, Holzel & Posner, 2015).

 Essential Attitudes of Mindfulness